mcavs/JMEEP_paper/README.md

 # An Effect Analysis of the Balancing Techniques on the Counterfactual Explanations of Student Success Prediction Models

-This repository consists the supplemental materials of the paper "An Effect Analysis of the Balancing Techniques on the Counterfactual Explanations of Student Success Prediction Models" which is submitted to [Journal of Measurement and Evaluation in Education and Psychology](https://dergipark.org.tr/en/pub/epod).
+This repository consists of the supplemental materials of the paper "An Effect Analysis of the Balancing Techniques on the Counterfactual Explanations of Student Success Prediction Models" which is submitted to [Journal of Measurement and Evaluation in Education and Psychology](https://dergipark.org.tr/en/pub/epod).

-The following steps can be runned to reproduce the result in the paper:
+The following steps can be run to reproduce the result in the paper:

 1. Install the essential packages [install_packages.R](https://github.com/mcavs/JMEEP_paper/blob/main/install_packages.R)
 2. Import the dataset [data_import.R](https://github.com/mcavs/JMEEP_paper/blob/main/import_dataset.R)